froger-me/wp-packages-update-server/misc.md

 ## Functions

 The functions listed below are made publicly available by the plugin for theme and plugin developers.
 They can be used after the action `plugins_loaded` has been fired, or in a `plugins_loaded` action (just make sure the priority is above `-99`).
-Although the main classes can theoretically be instanciated without side effect if the `$hook_init` parameter is set to `false`, it is recommended to use only the following functions as there is no guarantee future updates won't introduce changes of behaviors.
+Although the main classes can theoretically be instantiated without side effect if the `$hook_init` parameter is set to `false`, it is recommended to use only the following functions as there is no guarantee future updates won't introduce changes of behaviors.

 ___
 ### php_log